Below, is a Q&A with childminder Dianne Davis

-I have been closed twice now due to covid – right now as 2 of my daughters are positive, and last August (2021) when I had to refund £950 back to parents due to my family getting covid and isolating.
-I have not been entitled to a single government grant for self employment due to starting in sept 2019 and having some employment- I was also not entitled to the councils £500 isolation grant as I’m not in receipt of any benefits.
-In addition as my partner was furloughed I was also not eligible to claim benefits.
+I have been closed twice now due to covid – right now as 2 of my daughters are positive, and last August (2021) when I had to refund £950 back to my parents due to my family getting covid and isolating.
+I have not been entitled to a single government grant for self-employment due to starting in Sept 2019 and having some employment- I was also not entitled to the council’s £500 isolation grant as I’m not in receipt of any benefits.
+In addition, as my partner was furloughed I was also not eligible to claim benefits.

 Q: Have you come across much change in the industry over the time you have been a childminder?